PrzemekBartecki/jquerySerwerApi/README.md

 ### Requirements

-Our API was created using Node.js v10.6.0.
+API was created using Node.js v10.6.0.
 Other versions may or may not work correctly.

 ### Installation